jarossnd/jason-cooking/content/recipes/spicy-taco-cheese-dip/index.md

 author: "Jason Ross"
 ---

-I always requests for the recipe on this one.
+When I bring this dip to a party, people always ask for the recipe.
 You can turn up the heat as much as you like by adjusting the jalapeños and the types of Rotel you use.

 ## Ingredients